 Make sure to grab a bite to eat at La Tete En L’air.
 Not only is the food delicious but it’s totally beautiful and one of the best places in the north of France to gorge.

 You’ll love it.

 9.)
 Belle Island

 Around 10 miles or so from the mainland of France, Belle Island is so close but it can feel like a million miles away.
 It’s easily one of the best places in the north of France to visit if you want to get away from the mainland itself.

 Make sure to visit some of its pretty towns, explore its rugged coastline, especially Côte Sauvage and discover some of the fresh fish restaurants that line the harbour fronts.

 10.)
 Rest of France

-Okay, so, in lots of ways the north of France can be a gateway to explore so much more of the country.
+Okay, so, in lots of ways the north of France can be a gateway to exploring so much more of the country.
 Make sure to plan your route and stop off at places like Nimes, the stunning Dordogne Valley and Bordeaux, to name a few.

-It really is a stunning country.
+It is a stunning country.